UGRiDUMass/ugriders.github.io/_posts/2017-04-08-UGRID_F17_Competitions.md

 ---
 layout: post
 title: UGRID Meeting 6 - Competitions
-feature-img: "img/landscape8.jpeg"
+feature-img: "img/landscape8.jpg"
 author: Vincent Lee
 ---

-Hey guys, in this meeting we will start our data analysis on datasets pertaining to (previous or ongoing) online competitions.
-After Datafest, I thought this would be a good opportunity to have the club practice and see more realistic datasets.
+Hey guys, in this meeting we will start our data analysis on datasets pertaining to (previous or ongoing) competitions.
+After Datafest, I thought this would be a good opportunity to have the club practice and see real world datasets.
 Data Competition are a great for beginners to benchmark themselves and learn from others, but it is also a great source of reputation if you are able to win.
-Data Competitions help rack up achievements that you can put on your portfolio and it is also an amazing conversation starter.
-If that's not enough to incentivize you, data competitions can award their participants with prizes ranging anywhere from $500 - $1,000,000.
+Data Competitions help rack up achievements that you can put on your portfolio.
+If that's not enough to incentivize you, data competitions can award their participants with free swag and prizes ranging anywhere from $500 - $1,000,000.
 The chances of winning is sometimes easier than you think, but overall this is a good experience for expanding your career and knowledge base.

 - *Wrap up the Movie Dataset*: You can continue working on the movie dataset, but if you want to showcase your work please email us back with your rmd file.
 - *Schedule tentative plans*: We're Recruiting Officers!
 Please talk to one of the current officers or email us if you have any interest in helping out!